 Access control is all about WHO, WHERE and WHEN.
 A key card access control system dictates who is allowed to enter or exit, where this person is allowed to ingress or egress and when they are allowed to do this.

 In the past, access control was enforced through keys and door locks.
 A person with a key can enter a locked door.
 And that is about as far as access control went.
 There was no way to restrict people entering a building or property on specific times or dates; so long as a person possesses the key, they were in.

 Nor did mechanical door locks and keys provide records on who used the keys and on what doors.
 You needed a security personnel with a logbook to do this.
 Looking back at it now, it all seems so ancient and prehistoric.
 But this is how access was controlled and restricted in buildings and facilities just a few decades ago.

 The age of access control systems began in the 1960’s.
 Key card access control was an innovation that addressed problems associated with lost keys and enabled those in charge of security to add, allow, restrict or deny any person’s access to anywhere at any time.
 It also allowed for an audit trail that shows a report on people’s movements within premises.
 Installation of electronic access control

-You need credentials for key card access control.
-No, this does not mean your educational attainment or your degree.
+You need credentials for card key access control.
+This does not mean your educational attainment or your degree.
 A credential can be a physical or tangible object, a piece of knowledge or a facet of a person’s physical make-up that allows access by a person to a facility or property.
 A credential could be a PIN (personal identification number), a badge or a biometric feature such as a fingerprint.
 The most typical is an access card otherwise known as a key card.